Gonna tell you how I made history

 - Henry VIII (him with the wives) was a musician, writer, accomplished sportsman in various fields, and was well regarded as intensely charismatic and entertaining to be around... at least in his youth, as he infamously declined into a bitter, fat, ugly and paranoid psychopath as he aged.

 - Two United States Presidents were in show business before holding elected office (Ronald Reagan and Donald Trump) and were household names before their career switch.
-In Reagan's case, most would agree he was a better Statesman than an Actor, even if they didn't agree with his policies.
-Some critics dismissed him as an actor playing the role of President, but he'd already been rather politically active during his acting career and had already served 2 terms of governor of California before running for President, so this didn't hold a lot of water.
-Debates about Donald Trump's Hollywood vs. Washington career are less clear cut on the matter, and that's all we'll say about that, thank you.
+In Reagan's case, most would agree he was a better statesman than an actor, even if they didn't agree with his policies.
+Some critics dismissed him as an actor playing the role of President, but he'd already been rather politically active during his acting career (including being president of the Screen Actors Guild 1947-1952 and on its board for longer) and had already served 2 terms of governor of California before running for President, so this didn't hold a lot of water.
+Debates about Donald Trump's Hollywood vs. Washington career are less clear cut on the matter.

-- Sihanouk's neighbor in Thailand, King Bhumibol Adulyadej, was an accomplished jazz musician in his own right and even composed songs himself.
+- Sihanouk's neighbor in Thailand, the late King Bhumibol Adulyadej, was an accomplished jazz musician in his own right and even composed songs himself.

 - Philippine President Joseph Estrada was an actor before becoming mayor of a Manila suburb, senator, Vice President, and President, and after his release from corruption charges, acted in one more film.